 Several popular techniques for breast reduction surgery all accomplish the same general goals:

-Diminished mass (size and weight) of breasts and lifting of the breasts on the chest wall.
-This is accomplished by removal of glandular breast tissue and reduction of skin surface area on the breast.
-Markings for the operation are designed on breast skin in the standing position before surgery.
-These guide removal of breast skin, but adjustments can be made during surgery depending on the developing result.
+Diminished mass (size and weight) of breasts and lifting the breasts to a higher position on the chest.
+This is accomplished by removing breast tissue and reducing skin surface area of the breasts.
+The reduced breast volume is wrapped in a surgically reduced smaller skin envelope.
+The pattern for reduction is marked on breast skin in the standing position before surgery.
+This is done while you look in the mirror so you’ll agree on the planned change in advance.
+Skin markings guide removal of breast skin, but adjustments can be made during surgery depending on appearance of the developing result.

-The procedure is accomplished under general anesthesia.
-After removing the epidermal layer of marked skin, the breast gland is entered.
-A portion of extra breast gland is sent to pathology for examination.
-This is weighed to determine the amount of breast that has been removed so right and left sides may be compared.
+Breast reduction (reduction mammaplasty) is accomplished under general anesthesia.
+After removing the epidermal (outer) layer of marked skin, the breast gland is entered.
+A portion of extra breast gland is sent to the laboratory as a precaution, and examined for any abnormal appearing cells.
+Removed breast tissue from each side is weighed for comparison to assure a symmetric outcome.
 Remaining breast tissue must contain sufficient blood vessels to assure nipple-areola viability (circulation), nerves to the nipple to maintain sensation, and ducts to the nipple for future breast feeding if this is a possibility.
-After adequate skin and volume are removed, usually in a sitting position, Dr. Laverson “tailor tacks” the breast together with surgical staples to approximate, adjust, and refine the final breast size, shape, and scar location.
+After adequate breast skin and volume are removed, the operating table shifts women into a sitting position for “tailor tacking” the breast with surgical clips to approximate a nice breast shape, size, and scar location.

-Once a satisfactory outcome is achieved, this is marked, and the fixation staples are replaced with internal absorbable sutures that secure a durable and aesthetic closure.
-Identical procedures are performed on both sides, or, if pre-surgical asymmetry existed, differential reductions are performed to improve symmetry based on pre-surgical planning, intra-operative progress, and comparative weights of right and left tissue removal (proportionately more breast tissue from the larger side is excised.
-At the conclusion of breast reduction, the result is compared in the sitting position, adjustments are made if indicated, and a post-surgical support bra is applied over padded bandages.
-Anesthesia personnel awaken the patient, and stay in recovery room is usually one to two hours.
+The most beautiful possible approximated result is marked, and fixation clips are replaced with internal sutures that secure a stable aesthetic closure.
+Identical procedures are performed on both sides, or, if pre-surgical asymmetry existed, differential reductions are performed to improve symmetry based on pre-surgical planning, intra-operative progress, and comparative weights of right and left tissue removal (proportionately more breast tissue from the larger side is removed).
+At the conclusion of breast reduction, the result is evaluated in the sitting position, adjustments are made if indicated, and a support bra is applied over padded bandages.
+Anesthesia awakens you for a one to two hour recovery room stay.